Abortion in India: the legal angle to it

 The constitution does not guarantee the right to abort for women in India; the MTP Act, 1971, itself has limited this to provide ‘termination of pregnancy’ in some cases only.
 Right to life and personal freedom is the most precious, and fundamental of all the fundamental rights of citizens.

 This guarantee imposes a limit on the government; it is part of the cultural and social consciousness of the community in India.
-In this context, every woman owes an individual right; right to her life, to her liberty, and to the receive her happiness that gives her the right to have an abortion.
+In this context, every woman owes an individual right; the right to her life, to her liberty, and to receive the happiness that gives her the right to have an abortion.

 Illegal abortion in India under the law